Options for Filing & Automating Sales Tax Returns

 If you’re on a tight budget and not planning on ramping up your business quickly, the manual filing option should be sufficient to begin with.

-If you are only planning to file in your home state, then you might be able to get away with just using Seller Central reports.
-However, if you plan to monitor your sales tax exposure across all the states moving forward, then you may as well use TaxJar’s basic reporting.
+If you are only planning to file in your home state, then you might be able to use reports from your platform.
+However, if you plan to monitor your sales tax exposure across all the states moving forward, then it would be a good idea to use TaxJar’s reporting.

 Stay on Top of Sales Tax with A2X